vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Into the Fire.md

 - **As you approach the door/windows**: you notice a smoothly plastered sticker.
 It is alarmed.
 - **As you move towards the back**: it is fenced.
 Once inside, you see that it is a mostly empty yard.
 You see firewood, chopped and placed into a stack that lines a wall.
 You also see a ladder, resting on the ground.
 - **Inside the store**:
 	- There is an active alarm system.
 If any of the stickered doors or windows were breached, the alarm is activated.
 It is sending a notification somewhere.
-This alerts Fireside (*Fireside-alerted-1*).
+If Joe has his phone, this alerts Fireside (*Fireside-alerted-1*).
 	- Joe’s phone was left behind on a counter.
 		- Can be unlocked via passcode or FaceID.
 After three failed passcode attempts, the phone is locked out. (*Lockout-5*)
 ##### The Front